paketo-buildpacks/executable-jar/README.md

 # `gcr.io/paketo-buildpacks/executable-jar`

-The Paketo Executable JAR Buildpack is a Cloud Native Buildpack that contributes a Process Type for executable JARs.
+The Paketo Buildpack for Executable JAR is a Cloud Native Buildpack that contributes a Process Type for executable JARs.

 ## Behavior